Black Women and Uterine Fibroids

 Hysteroscopic Resection of Submucosal Fibroids

 During this procedure, a hysteroscope (a long, thin tube with a lens and light on the end of it) is passed into the uterus through the vagina.
 The physician uses this to look inside of the uterus for any visible submucosal fibroids and then removes them using a wire loop.
 No incision is necessary.
-The patient generally only has to stay in the hospital for a few hours after the procedure.
+The patient generally has to stay in the hospital for only a few hours after the procedure.
 Hysteroscopic resection can only be used for fibroids that are small and accessible, which is why it is limited to the submucosal type.

 Endometrial Ablation with Hysteroscopy